 - TAs must be proficient in the English language to interact with students effectively.
 The Graduate School requires all non-native English-speaking graduate students to be cleared by the International Teaching Assistant Program before any teaching is allowed.
 Thus, this clearance is compulsory for all international Ph.D. students in BME. - TAs must strictly abide by the regulations outlined in the Family Educational Rights and Privacy Act or FERPA.
 This federal law protects the privacy of educational records of students.
-Information regarding FERPA is available at www.registrar.utah.edu/faculty/ferpa-resources.php. - TAs must attend mandatory training provided by the College of Engineering (COE) near the start of each semester.
+Information regarding FERPA is available at www.registrar.utah.edu/faculty/ferpa-resources.php.

+- TAs must attend mandatory training provided by the College of Engineering (COE) near the start of each semester.
 The student must ascertain the time and location of this once-per-semester offering from the COE. - TAs must meet with their assigned course instructor(s) before the beginning of the semester to initiate organization and identify the expectations of the TAs' roles and duties. - Unless otherwise instructed, TAs are expected to attend all their assigned course(s) lectures and be sufficiently familiar with the course materials to tutor the students effectively. - TAs are expected to contribute in a substantive professional way to the pedagogical needs of their assigned course(s).
 The instructor and the nature of the course determine these needs.
-For example, TAs should expect to undertake the following activities: 1) deliver one or more course didactic lectures, 2) lead problem-solving or discussion sessions, 3) prepare laboratory equipment and supplies, and 4) grade homework, reports, and exams.

-• The TA requirement is for credit.
-Ph.D. students are not eligible for paid TA positions until their four BME 7880 credit hours have been completed.
-If a student is supported by their faculty advisor as a Research Assistant, that support will continue during their TA assignments.
+For example, TAs should expect to undertake the following activities: 1) deliver one or more course didactic lectures, 2) lead problem-solving or discussion sessions, 3) prepare laboratory equipment and supplies, and 4) grade homework, reports, and exams. - Generally, this TA requirement is for credit.
+Most Ph.D. students are not eligible for paid TA positions until their four BME 7880 credit hours have been completed.
+However, Ph.D. students who were not Graduate Researchers (GRs) for the first semester of their Ph.D. program may be compensated while serving as a TA.
+If a student is supported as an RA, that support should typically continue during their TA assignments.